KirtMorgan/chef_mongodb_cookbook/README.md

 And InSpec tests for the following:

-* MongoDB is running - TEST COMPLETE
+* MongoDB is running - TEST COMPLETE + PASSING
-* MongoDB is enabled - TEST COMPLETE
+* MongoDB is enabled - TEST COMPLETE + PASSING
-* MongoDB is listening on 27017 by default - TEST COMPLETE
+* MongoDB is listening on 27017 by default - TEST COMPLETE + PASSING
-* MongoDB is listening on 0.0.0.0 by default - TEST COMPLETE
+* MongoDB is listening on 0.0.0.0 by default - TEST COMPLETE + PASSING

 Create a recipe that installs and configures this cookbook correctly to pass all these tests.